varigence/docs/bimlflex/reference-documentation/HashNullValue.md

 # Hash Null Value Replacement

-The Null value replacement to be used when hashing
+The Null value replacement to be used when [hashing](xref:bimlflex-concepts-hashing).

 Notes:
 * This setting is part of the `Core` settings category.